 The Kane County Juvenile Justice Center (JJC) is a detention facility for juveniles between the ages of ten and up to twenty-one.
 The facility has a rated capacity of eighty beds and was constructed to allow for the expansion of eighty additional beds.
-The Kane County JJC is a regional detention facility and currently has intergovernmental agreements with four neighboring counties of DeKalb, DuPage, Kendall, and McHenry.
+The Kane County JJC is a regional detention facility and currently has intergovernmental agreements with the six counties of DeKalb, DuPage, Kendall, McHenry, Ogle, and Stephenson.

 The mission of the Kane County JJC is to provide an educationally conducive environment, which is secure, based on legal standards and community values

 The function of the Juvenile Justice Center is to provide safe, humane and secure temporary custody for juveniles pending court proceedings, or those who have been adjudicated on delinquent charges.
 Juveniles are detained through Court orders, warrants, and at the request of local police departments if deemed appropriate by a screening tool.
 Juveniles may be held until they are adjudicated delinquent and can also be sentenced for up to thirty (30) days.